Beautiful things happen when you choose to focus on the positive.

 A lot has been written about positive psychology, the power of positive thinking, and neural plasticity.

 There is a lot of great advice available on what sort of exercises can help you feel more optimistic and stay positive, even on social media – that land of compare and despair.

 What pops into my head when I hear the question, “How does your life change when you focus on the positive regardless of the situation?”

-is an ancient Chinese proverb that I learned when I studied abroad in Taiwan as a junior in college: “The old man lost his horse….”
+I learned an ancient Chinese proverb when I studied abroad in Taiwan as a junior in college: “The old man lost his horse….”

 In Chinese, you can get away with just starting the proverb.

 As everyone knows the story, you don’t even need to finish the line, but it ends “… and who can tell whether that is a blessing or a curse?”

 (The beauty of classical Chinese is that the entire proverb fits into eight syllables!)